kathirmeyyappan/notion-takehome/README.md

 ## Run Program
 1. After Python is installed, navigate to root and install dependencies with `pip install -r requirements.txt`
 2. Now in root, we simply run `python3 app.py` to begin the CLI app.
+3. Run `python3 app.py` again each time you want to do an operation.

 ## Additions:
 I made 2 main additions past the base requirements in the 3 hours I allocated to this.